benhall847/codeWars/README.md

 [![Profile badge](https://www.codewars.com/users/Banana-Pirate/badges/large)

 ## About CodeWars
-CodeWars is a a website that provides you with challanges from a variety of programming languanges and difficulty.
+CodeWars is a a website that provides you with challanges from a variety of programming languanges and difficulty. <br />

 Users are ranked based on their record of challenges completed.
 ![CodeWars levels](https://i.imgur.com/Vm77XMv.png)

 ## My Solutions